hww/STM32F427GPIOTEST/README.md

 To change the JTAG Programmer:

-1. Use the mainmenu option '/Run/Run Configurations...'
+1. Use the mainmenu option "/Run/Run Configurations..."
-2. Then, at the left item's tree select /"Stm32C/C++ Application"/"STM32F427GPIOTESTX Debug"
+2. Then, at the left item's tree select "/Stm32C/C++ Application//STM32F427GPIOTESTX Debug"
-3. Then, at the right of thhree select a "Debug" tab
+3. Then, at the right side of the three select a "Debug" tab
 4. With "Debug" tab active change a "Debug Probe" to yours (aka JLink or STLink)